 - Compelling enough to convert visitors into customers with completed opt-ins or sales…

 Your content has seven seconds – max – to catch and hold a reader.
 Once you’ve lost them – they’re gone, and not coming back.

 Don’t waste the massive marketing opportunities on the web.
 Talk with us about the online tactics that fit your business.

 Here are some recent samples of websites we’ve co-created:

 - Matthew Fox/Friends of Creation Spirituality (site development and maintenance; introductions and connective content)

-- Verge Permaculture (home page and workshop promotions)
+- Verge Permaculture (home page content; workshop and product promotional content)

 - Adaptive Habitat (content development)